ayush6397/Music-Streaming-platform/README.md

 # Music-Streaming-platform

-This is a basic Spotify clone project made with HTML, CSS, and JavaScript.
+This is a basic Music Streaming platform project made with HTML, CSS, and JavaScript.
 It allows users to play, pause, and switch between songs.

 ## Features